 The metal bracelet of the GMB2100 is nicely tapered and feels good on the wrist.
 Yet what’s practically unavoidable for any watch with an integrated metal bracelet, is the added heft.
 The bracelet, and to a lesser extent, the heavier module and full-metal case construction, make for a watch that weighs 168.9 grams versus just 71.5 grams for the GM2100 with a resin strap.
 Titanium, forged, and ceramic are three options to reduce weight from bracelets, however, those also add cost.
 A fourth option, and one that’s been used by Casio in the past, is to essentially hollow out a steel bracelet and fill it with resin, which significantly reduces weight while not exceedingly raising the cost.
 Two examples of that within that MT-G collection can be seen here and here.
 Despite weight savings, some consumers will never want a strap over a metal bracelet, especially for a sports watch.
 Maybe because of the looks, or perhaps they prefer the heavier feel or both.
 Nevertheless, Casio offers both, although, for the time being, there’s no way to add a factory metal bracelet to the GM2100 or a factory strap to the GMB2100.

-Beyond the core features, such as high shock resistance, 200 meters of water resistance, Japanese quartz accuracy, and solar power, the GMB2100 has a plethora of functions and benefits.
-The GM2100 offers shock resistance, but as mentioned above, solar power is reserved for the higher-end models currently.
+Beyond the core features, such as high shock resistance, 200 meters of water resistance, Japanese quartz accuracy, Bluetooth time syncing, and solar power, the GMB2100 has a plethora of functions and benefits.

 The high-brightness double LED light can be set to illuminate the dial for 1.5 or 3 seconds, at the push of a button, and includes afterglow.
 This is the same for both the GMB2100 and the GM2100.